-The dark cloud cover are two candlestick normally found at the top of an uptrend and a piercing pattern forms in a down trend.
-One is the opposite of the other.
+The dark cloud cover is a two candlestick pattern normally found at the top of an uptrend.

 The Dark Cloud Cover.

 The dark cloud cover is a bearish reversal candlestick pattern.
 It appears at the top of the uptrend and signals possible trend reversal.

 In addition, the dark cloud cover is a two candlestick pattern with a large bullish candle followed by a small bearish candle.

 In order for it to be significant, the bearish candlestick must atleast cover more than 50% price level of the previous large bullish candlestick.

 This means that the bulls/buyers are stronger in the market.

 Unfortunately, the sellers just come in strongly and pushed prices as low as 50% of the buyers.
 The deeper the penetration of the second candlestick the more significant it becomes.

 How to identify a dark cloud cover/ Characteristics